Storyboard Examples for AI Video Production

 - Review criteria:

-Lotix is built for this production layer.
-You can organize AI video work into projects, sequences, scenes, shots, generated takes, and dailies, then keep references and review states attached to the work instead of scattered across prompt histories and downloads.
-The Lotix product workflow is designed around that shift from isolated prompts to reviewable production takes.
+When the panel plan needs to survive generation and review, it needs a production layer around it.
+Lotix supports that layer by organizing AI video work into projects, sequences, scenes, shots, generated takes, and dailies, then keeping references and review states attached to the work instead of scattering them across prompt histories and downloads.
+The Lotix product workflow supports that move from isolated prompts to reviewable production takes.

 Build the scene before you generate